✅ SAFE — Flaxseeds

 Yes — alsi (alsi ke beej) is the Indian name for flaxseeds/linseeds.
 The same nutritional benefits apply.

 Yes — Labradors can eat flaxseeds safely.
-Use the Large Dog column in the portion guide above.
+Go by the Large Dog row in the table above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like flaxseeds on top of their regular diet adds calories.
 Treat flaxseeds as an occasional reward, not a daily supplement.

 Yes — Flaxseeds remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut flaxseeds out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+Once the rains arrive, dogs react a touch more readily to spoilage bacteria.

 Other Safe Foods Like Flaxseeds for Dogs